League Info and Features

 • Adjust league members' game points total. (if you want to play it a bit different)

 • See who has or has not made their picks.

-• Send league invitations.
+• Send league invitations and messages.

 League Invitations can be sent by email, which poolsbyround sends for you, or by any type of text or message which includes a provided league join link.
 If you've hosted a league before, you can selectively import members from any previous league.